 I was both excited and nervous when Beck suggested a recent European trip.
-This would be my first time in Europe, and of course, I thought of France, Italy, or Spain.
+This would be my first time in Europe, and of course, I immediately thought of France, Italy, or Spain.

 But Beck’s travel rule is to visit at least two new countries per year, and with over 140 countries already visited, those options were off the list.